thoughtspot/tse-step-by-step/lesson-05-embed-search/README-05.md

 ## Activities

 1. Add the nav link and handler to your code
+2. Import the SearchEmbed, Action, and EmbedEvent components to the import section
-2. Add the init method (copy from playground or just write)
+3. Add the init method (copy from playground or just write)
-3. Use the playground to create an embed component
+4. Use the playground to create an embed component
-4. Copy the search embed component
+5. Copy the search embed component
-5. Test the code
+6. Test the code

 If you run into problems, you can look at the code in the `src` folder in this section.